ajitgiri/Angular-with-routing-module-tutorial-app-001/README.md

 # ============= ----------- =============
 URL: http://www.sahosofttutorials.com/Course/AngularProject/100/

-Step 1: Create Project 	>> ng new tutorial-app
+Step 1: Create Project 	>> ng new Angular-with-routing-module-tutorial-app-001
 Step 2: Add Bootstrap  	>> npm install bootstrap
 							This will also add the bootstrap package to package.json.
 							The Bootstrap 4 assets will be installed in the node_modules/bootstrap folder.